squid-cache/squid-cache.github.io/Features/SmpScale.rst

  * memory object cache (in some environments),
  * disk object cache (except for Rock Store),
  * DNS caches (ipcache and fqdncache),
- * SNMP stats (there is an active project to allow such sharing),
  * helper processes and daemons,
  * stateful HTTP authentication (e.g., digest authentication; see bug [[http://bugs.squid-cache.org/show_bug.cgi?id=3517|3517]]),
  * delay pools,